Located 45 minutes south of Amsterdam, Utrecht is an underrated city fast becoming one of the best places to visit and backpack in the Netherlands.

 9. See Rietveld-Schröderhuis

 This small house is a UNESCO-recognized monument.
 It was built in 1924 by the famous Dutch designer Gerrit Rietveld.
 It’s hard to describe how futuristic this place is, but the walls literally move.
-Rietveld built the house based on the principles of De Stijl, a unique art movement start began in 1917.
+Rietveld built the house based on the principles of De Stijl, a unique art movement that began in 1917.
 It’s one of the only true De Stijl buildings in the world.
-There’s also a lot of reds, blues, and yellows throughout (primary colors are a key element of the style).
-You have to book in advance if you want to visit, and admission is 18 EUR.
+There are a lot of reds, blues, and yellows throughout (primary colors are a key element of the style).
+You have to book in advance if you want to visit, and admission is 19 EUR.

 10. Visit the Botanic Gardens